-- ARM7TDMI-S processor, running at up to 72 MHz. - 512 kB on-chip flash program memory with In-System Programming (ISP) and In-Application Programming (IAP) capabilities.
-Flash program memory is on the ARM local bus for high performance CPU access. - 98 kB on-chip SRAM includes: - ◆ 64 kB of SRAM on the ARM local bus for high performance CPU access. - ◆ 16 kB SRAM for Ethernet interface.
-Can also be used as general purpose SRAM. - 16 kB SRAM for general purpose DMA use also accessible by the USB. - 2 kB SRAM data storage powered from the Real-Time Clock (RTC) power domain.
+- ARM7TDMI-S processor, running at up to 72 MHz. - 98 kB on-chip SRAM includes: - ◆ 64 kB of SRAM on the ARM local bus for high performance CPU access. - 16 kB SRAM for Ethernet interface.
+Can also be used as general purpose SRAM. - 16 kB SRAM for general purpose DMA use also accessible by the USB. - ◆ 2 kB SRAM data storage powered from the Real-Time Clock (RTC) power domain. - LCD controller, supporting both Super-Twisted Nematic (STN) and Thin-Film Transistors (TFT) displays. - ◆ Dedicated DMA controller. - ◆ Selectable display resolution (up to 1024 × 768 pixels). - Supports up to 24-bit true-color mode. - Dual Advanced High-performance Bus (AHB) system allows simultaneous Ethernet DMA, and USB DMA with no contention.

-- LCD controller, supporting both Super-Twisted Nematic (STN) and Thin-Film Transistors (TFT) displays. - Dedicated DMA controller. - Selectable display resolution (up to 1024 × 768 pixels). - Supports up to 24-bit true-color mode. - Dual Advanced High-performance Bus (AHB) system allows simultaneous Ethernet DMA, USB DMA, and program execution from on-chip flash with no contention. - EMC provides support for asynchronous static memory devices such as RAM, ROM and flash, as well as dynamic memories such as single data rate SDRAM. - Advanced Vectored Interrupt Controller (VIC), supporting up to 32 vectored interrupts. - General Purpose DMA (GPDMA) controller on AHB that can be used with the SSP, I2S-bus, and SD/MMC interface as well as for memory-to-memory transfers. - Serial Interfaces: - Ethernet MAC with MII/RMII interface and associated DMA controller.
+- EMC provides support for asynchronous static memory devices such as RAM, ROM and flash, as well as dynamic memories such as single data rate SDRAM. - Advanced Vectored Interrupt Controller (VIC), supporting up to 32 vectored interrupts. - General Purpose DMA controller (GPDMA) on AHB that can be used with the SSP, I2S-bus, and Secure Digital/MultiMediaCard (SD/MMC) interface as well as for memory-to-memory transfers. - Serial Interfaces: - ◆ Ethernet MAC with MII/RMII interface and associated DMA controller.
 These functions reside on an independent AHB. - USB 2.0 full-speed dual port device/host/OTG controller with on-chip PHY and associated DMA controller. - Four UARTs with fractional baud rate generation, one with modem control I/O, one with IrDA support, all with FIFO. - CAN controller with two channels. - SPI controller. - Two SSP controllers, with FIFO and multi-protocol capabilities.
 One is an alternate for the SPI port, sharing its interrupt.
-SSPs can be used with the GPDMA controller. - Three I2C-bus interfaces (one with open-drain and two with standard port pins). - I2S (Inter-IC Sound) interface for digital audio input or output.
-It can be used with the GPDMA. - Other peripherals: - SD/MMC memory card interface. - ◆ 160 General purpose I/O pins with configurable pull-up/down resistors. - 10-bit ADC with input multiplexing among 8 pins. - 10-bit DAC. - Four general purpose timers/counters with 8 capture inputs and 10 compare outputs.
+SSPs can be used with the GPDMA controller. - ◆ Three I2C-bus interfaces (one with open-drain and two with standard port pins). - I2S (Inter-IC Sound) interface for digital audio input or output.
+It can be used with the GPDMA. - Other peripherals: - SD/MMC memory card interface. - ◆ 160 General purpose I/O pins with configurable pull-up/down resistors. - 10-bit ADC with input multiplexing among 8 pins. - ◆ 10-bit DAC. - ◆ Four general purpose timers/counters with 8 capture inputs and 10 compare outputs.
 Each timer block has an external count input. - Two PWM/timer blocks with support for three-phase motor control.
-Each PWM has an external count input. - RTC with separate power domain.
-Clock source can be the RTC oscillator or the APB clock. - 2 kB SRAM powered from the RTC power pin, allowing data to be stored when the rest of the chip is powered off. - WatchDog Timer (WDT).
-The WDT can be clocked from the internal RC oscillator, the RTC oscillator, or the APB clock. - Single 3.3 V power supply (3.0 V to 3.6 V). - 4 MHz internal RC oscillator trimmed to 1 % accuracy that can optionally be used as the system clock. - Four reduced power modes: idle, sleep, power-down and deep power-down. - Four external interrupt inputs configurable as edge/level sensitive.
-All pins on port 0 and port 2 can be used as edge sensitive interrupt sources.
+Each PWM has an external count inputs. - RTC with separate power domain.
+Clock source can be the RTC oscillator or the APB clock. - ◆ 2 kB SRAM powered from the RTC power pin, allowing data to be stored when the rest of the chip is powered off. - WatchDog Timer (WDT).
+The WDT can be clocked from the internal RC oscillator, the RTC oscillator, or the APB clock. - Single 3.3 V power supply (3.0 V to 3.6 V). - 4 MHz internal RC oscillator trimmed to 1 % accuracy that can optionally be used as the system clock. - Four reduced power modes: idle, sleep, power-down, and deep power-down. - Four external interrupt inputs configurable as edge/level sensitive.
+All pins on port 0 and port 2 can be used as edge sensitive interrupt sources. - Processor wake-up from Power-down mode via any interrupt able to operate during Power-down mode (includes external interrupts, RTC interrupt, USB activity, Ethernet wake-up interrupt, CAN bus activity, port 0/2 pin interrupt). - Two independent power domains allow fine tuning of power consumption based on needed features.